jupyterhub/mybinder.org-deploy/docs/source/deployment/prereqs.md

 # Pre-requisite technologies

-The following are tools and technologies that mybinder.org uses.
-You should have a working familiarity with them in order to make changes to the mybinder.org deployment.
+The following are tools and technologies that [mybinder.org] uses.
+You should have a working familiarity with them in order to make changes to the [mybinder.org] deployment.

 This is a non-exhaustive list.
-Feel free to ask us questions on the gitter channel or here if something specific could be clearer!
+Feel free to ask us questions on the [Jupyter instance of Zulip] or at the [`mybinder.org-deploy`] Git repository if something specific could be clearer!

 ## Google Cloud Platform

-MyBinder.org currently runs on Google Cloud.
+[mybinder.org] currently runs on Google Cloud.
 There are two Google Cloud projects that we use:

 1. `binder-staging` contains all resources for the staging deployment